AshleyJackson/myaffiliatesjs/README.md

 # Compatibility Level
 This Module is compatible with the XML API as of 2024-09-01.

+# No Real world testing has been completed
+^.
+Will try to test when I can.

 # Supported Functionality and Definition of Done
 - [x] Users
   - [ ] Documentation